datafolklabs/cement/doc/source/dev/interfaces_and_handlers.rst

 the validator is called and the handler object is passed to the validator.
-In the above example, we simply define what members we want to validate for and then call interface.validate() which will raise cement2.core.exc.CementInterfaceError if validation fails.
+In the above example, we simply define what members we want to validate for and then call interface.validate() which will raise cement.core.exc.CementInterfaceError if validation fails.
 It is not necessary to use interface.validate() but it is useful and recommended.
 In general, the key thing to note is that a validator either raises CementInterfaceError or does nothing if validation passes.